La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab1.md

-Here is a particularly troublesome example of ``or'' in a set of arguments:
+Here is a particularly troublesome example of or in a set of arguments:

 >